-The status for 802.11 info parameters, such as Operation mode and Channel, are shown on the Wireless Status page.
+The status for 802.11 info parameters, such as Operation mode and Channel, are shown on the WirelessStatus page.
 The status will refresh every 5 seconds if the Auto refresh box is checked.

-Certain values for 802.11 info may not show up due to different operation modes.
-As a result, Current BSSID and Signal strength are not available in AP mode.
+Certain values for 802.11 info may not appear with different operation modes.
+For example, Current BSSID and RSSI are not available in AP or master modes.

-It is helpful to use the continuously updated information on this page, such as Signal strength, to monitor the signal strength of the AWK-3131 in Client mode.
+It is helpful to use the continuously updated information option on this page, such as RSSI, to monitor the signal strength of the AWK-6232 in Redundant Client, Client, or Slave modes.

-Associated Client List (for AP/Master mode only)
+Associated Client List (for AP or master modes only)

-Associated Client List shows all the clients that are currently associated to a particular AWK-3131.
+The Associated Client List shows all the clients that are currently associated with a particular AWK-6232.
 You can click Select all to select all the content in the list for further editing.
 You can click Refresh to refresh the list.